 Motorcycle accidents are too common in the United States.
 Thousands occur each year, and hundreds of them lead to severe or fatal injuries.
 However, when an accident results from poorly maintained roads, many motorcyclists wonder if they can still pursue financial compensation.
-Suing a government agency is a complex and lengthy process, so it will be in your best interest to seek legal counsel from an experienced motorcycle accident attorney.
+Suing a government agency is a complex and lengthy process, so it will be in your best interest to seek legal counsel from an experienced St. Petersburg motorcycle injury attorney.

 What Is Sovereign Immunity and How Will It Affect My Claim?

 When a local state or federal agency neglects road maintenance, accident victims must consider the doctrine of sovereign immunity and how it may interfere with their personal injury case.
-This legal doctrine means that citizens cannot file a civil or criminal lawsuit against a government without.
+This legal doctrine means that citizens cannot file a civil or criminal lawsuit against a government without it.
 However, federal and state agencies can pass legislation on how the specific government entity can be sued.

 Under the Florida Tort Claims Act (FTCA), Florida lawmakers have waived some of the state’s immunity in road accidents.
 If a poorly maintained road caused your accident, you may have the right to file a claim against the agency responsible for keeping the road in a safe condition.